Zakarid Armenia: Mongol and Kipchak invasions

-When the Khwarezms invaded the region, Dvin was ruled by the aging Ivane, who had given Ani to his nephew Shahnshah, son of Zakare.
+When the Khwarazmians under Jalal al-Din Mangburni invaded the region in 1226-1230, Dvin was ruled by the aging Ivane, who had given Ani to his nephew Shahnshah, son of Zakare.
 Dvin was lost, but Kars and Ani did not surrender.

-However, when Mongols took Ani in 1236, they had a friendly attitude towards the Zakarids.
+The Mongols led a major offensive in 1238-39, and took Ani in 1239.
+They obtained the submission of the Zakarids and left them in place in their regions.
 They confirmed Shanshe in his fief, and even added to it the fief of Avag, son of Ivane.
 Further, in 1243, they gave Akhlat to the princess T’amt’a, daughter of Ivane.